-A sell-side analyst is an equity research analyst who works for an investment bank or brokerage firm and produce investment research which is circulated to the brokerage firm clients.
-The investment research is later used by the client to make a decision of whether to buy or sell stock or another financial instrument.
+A sell-side analyst is an equity research analyst who works for an investment bank or brokerage firm and produces investment research that is circulated to the firm’s clients.
+The investment research is later used by the client to make a decision on whether to buy or sell stock or another financial instrument.

-The investment research done by sell-side analysts will assist the client with making an informed decision on their investment, which will stimulate the process of buying or selling financial instruments.
-Buying and selling of financial instrument will produce commission for brokerage.
+The investment research done by a sell-side analyst will assist the client with making an informed decision on their investment, which will stimulate the process of buying or selling financial instruments.
+Buying and selling of financial instruments will produce commissions for the brokerage.

 Aside from stimulating buying and selling, the reliability of the research will help the client make a better decision and remain in the market for a longer period of time.
 The longer the client stays in the market, the more commission generated.

-Sell-side analysts usually see an issued rating for stock, such as: “Overweight”, “Hold”, “Buy”, “Strong Buy”, or “Sell”.
-The ratings are also accompanied by price target on occasion.
+A sell-side analyst usually issues a rating for a stock, such as “Overweight”, “Hold”, “Buy”, “Strong Buy”, or “Sell”.
+The ratings are also sometimes accompanied by a price target.

-Some investment research has limited access depending on the size of a client’s account – how much money he/she has on deposit with the investment company – and/or on the service chosen when opening a brokerage account.
+Some investment research has limited access, depending on the size of a client’s account – how much money he/she has on deposit with the investment company – and/or on the service chosen when opening a brokerage account.
 Investors might need to pay for a subscription before they can access some investment research.
 Below is an image of an equity research report from Morgan Stanley.

-When a sell-side analyst release rating for the company, the share of the company might experience sharp movement, depending on the popularity of the analyst.
-An analyst can change its rating from “Buy” to “Sell” and the market might slam the share price.
+When a sell-side analyst releases a rating for a company, the company’s stock price might experience sharp movement, depending on the rating and the popularity of the analyst.
+An analyst can change its rating from “Buy” to “Sell” and the market might slam the share price in response.

-Investors need to think twice before taking a sell-side analyst recommendation, as the analyst is working for a brokerage, not an individual.
+Investors need to think twice before taking a sell-side analyst’s recommendation, as the analyst is working for the brokerage, not for the individual investor.
 When a brokerage is also a market maker for the stock being rated, it might use its analyst to influence the price of shares and ultimately reap the benefits.

 The recommendation of a sell-side analyst is also considered general investment advice, not advice specific to an individual investor.
-Generally speaking, investors should rely more heavily on their personal investment strategy and their own research than on taking a trade based on the analyst’s recommendations.
+Generally speaking, investors should rely more heavily on their personal investment strategy and their own research than on taking a trade based solely on an analyst’s recommendation.